YohanLeRouzes/TreeHacks2021/README.md

 https://user-images.githubusercontent.com/19945515/126884690-0a47acf6-7cda-479a-94e2-329ffd9bc039.mp4

 I am not able to include the different environments in my video as I am not the owner/creator of the assets.
 My involvement in the project consisted of creating menu and settings functionalities.
-The project can be find on [this Devpost page](https://devpost.com/software/relaxvr).
+The project can be found on [this Devpost page](https://devpost.com/software/relaxvr).